MEBVerwaltungen/metlika/README.md

 To create a new page, create a new file with the extension .md.
 Add the [FrontMatter](https://jekyllrb.com/docs/frontmatter/) settings at the top of the new file:

-`
----
+`---`

-title: Put the page title here, i.e. Impressium
+`title: Put the page title here, i.e. Impressium`

-layout: page
-sort_order: 100
----
-`
+`layout: page`

+`sort_order: 100`

+`---`

 'layout' should always be 'page'. 'sort_order' determines where in the menu this page should appear (low to high).

+## Images

+There are a few images on the web site, they are all stored in the folder [images](https://github.com/calleo/metlika/tree/master/images).
+The change an image, delete the file you whish to change and upload a new image with identical name as the one you deleted.